Luckynotrich/code-log/Z-Diary.md

 #### In creating the post above I discovered [SOLIDJS](https://www.solidjs.com/) which might be interesting to investigate
 Today is the first day of working on the rest of the life of Show-Review.
 Time to get the whole thing working (the three main pages anyway)

+### 10-10-2023
+React-Router-Dom is a big bottle neck.
+Last week I started to investigate React Query and got some ways on a tutorial.
+Its complicated, today I decided to fix or destroy the router configuration I have in Upon Review App.jsx, but really got no where.

+# Never try the react-router site tutorial again

 --------------------------------------------------------------
 #### ISSUE:: I must push to git everyday
 ##### ISSUE:: category-context updateCategory has not been tested